British | European | American | Modernist | Pulp | Radical | Comics | Advertising | Teaching | Indexes

 Why I Really Like This Book posts weekly podcasts about forgotten fiction, non-fiction, neglected works by popular writers, and old books which deserve new readers by Kate Macdonald, an English professor at Ghent University.

-The UC, Berkeley Library's Archival Collections and Primary Source Databases has links to primary documents, databases or collections of documents, and lists of archival collections or libraries.
+UC, Berkeley Library's Archival Collections and Primary Sources List has links to primary documents, databases or collections of documents, and lists of archival collections or libraries.

 Digital Library of the Caribbean includes international and multilingual newspapers.